 3. Offset your Carbon Emissions

 Start by measuring your business carbon footprint.
 You can then make a plan about how to reduce this -some businesses have even become carbon neutral by doing this.
 The price of doing this will depend on your current carbon emissions; simply contact a carbon-neutral certification partner to find out what you can do & how much it will cost for your business.
+We signed up to Ecologi last year and make a monthly donation to offset our business carbon footprint.

 4. Travel greener